Social Media Marketing Strategy

 huge marketing budgets for advertising space on TV and radio.
 This means

 TV and radio advertising are out of the question for them as far as advertising is concerned.
-The internet and in particular the social media has made it a lot easier and less costly for small businesses to target their audience with great ease.
+The internet and social media has made it a lot easier and less costly for small businesses to target their audience.

 - Enhanced customer insights